rohitblaze10/-EXCEL-_Seller_Store_Analysis/README.md

 ## 🛠 Tools & Techniques:
-Excel Functions: VLOOKUP, INDEX/MATCH, PivotTables, Conditional Formatting Charts & Visualizations: Bar, line, pie charts, scatter plots, and more Data Analysis: Descriptive statistics, trend analysis, and forecasting
+Excel Functions: VLOOKUP, INDEX/MATCH, PivotTables, Conditional Formatting Charts & Visualizations: Bar, line, pie charts, scatter plots, and more Data Analysis: Descriptive statistics, trend analysis, and forecasting.

 ## Feel free to explore the individual projects, use the files for learning, or adapt them for your own data analysis needs.
 Contributions, feedback, and suggestions are always welcome!